75 Staff Appreciation Ideas

 • Hire a food truck for a staff meal.

-• Organize a scavenger hunt around your center where staff can find notes of appreciation.
+• Organize a scavenger hunt around your program where staff can find notes of appreciation.

 • Organize a staff potluck.

-• Host a movie night—don’t forget the popcorn!
+• Host a movie night, and do not forget the popcorn!

 • Host a board game night.